 Should you have additional questions or concerns, please contact us.

 Generally speaking, The New School does not have resource rooms, and

 can offer students training in academic skill areas such as time

 management, studying, and test taking, specific tutoring in academic

 subjects and assistance with specific academic tasks is not provided.

 Parents are strongly encouraged to check with the division their son or

 daughter is enrolled in to determine what type of academic assistance

 is available.
-For example, the University Writing Center is available for all students to get assistance with research papers and other written assignments.
-The University Writing Center is located on the 9th floor of 71 Fifth Avenue.
+For example, the University Learning Center is available for all students to get assistance with research papers and other written assignments.
+The University Learning Center is located on the 9th floor of 71 Fifth Avenue.